 - The Chief Evaluation Office (CEO) develops, implements, and publicly releases an annual DOL evaluation plan.
 The evaluation plan is based on the agency learning agendas as well as the Department’s Strategic Plan priorities, statutory requirements for evaluations, and Secretarial and Administration priorities.
-The evaluation plan includes the studies CEO intends to undertake in the next year using set-aside dollars.
-Appropriations language requires the Chief Evaluation Officer to submit a plan to the U.S. Senate and House Committees on Appropriations outlining the evaluations that will be carried out by the Office using dollars transferred to CEO– the DOL evaluation plan serves that purpose.
-The evaluation plan outlines evaluations that CEO will use its budget to undertake.
-CEO also works with agencies to undertake evaluations and evidence building strategies to answer other questions of interest identified in learning agencies, but not undertaken directly by CEO.
+As of August 2021, the Department is seeking public input and comment on the draft FY22-26 strategic and evaluation plans.
+The evaluation plan includes the studies the CEO intends to undertake in the next year using set-aside dollars.
+Appropriations language requires the Chief Evaluation Officer to submit a plan to the U.S. Senate and House Committees on Appropriations outlining the evaluations that will be carried out by the Office using dollars transferred to the CEO–the DOL evaluation plan serves that purpose.
+The evaluation plan outlines evaluations that the CEO will use its budget to undertake.
+The CEO also works with agencies to undertake evaluations and evidence building strategies to answer other questions of interest identified in learning agencies, but not undertaken directly by the CEO.

 2.3 Did the agency have a learning agenda (evidence-building plan) and did the learning agenda describe the agency’s process for engaging stakeholders including, but not limited to the general public, state and local governments, and researchers/academics in the development of that agenda?
 (Example: Evidence Act 312)